mabbts/Aviation-Milestone2-Project/README.md

 This project is part of a course requirement, but feedback, suggestions, and ideas are welcome!
 Feel free to open issues or submit pull requests if you have improvements to suggest.

-- **Issues**: For bug reports or feature requests.
+- **Issues**: For bug reports or feature requests
-- **Pull Requests**: We welcome code contributions—please be sure to include clear descriptions and testing steps.
+- **Pull Requests**: We welcome code contributions—please be sure to include clear descriptions and testing steps

-Thank you for checking out the **SIADS 696 Big Data Project**.
-We hope our approach to modular, scalable data pipelines inspires your own data engineering and analytics projects!